jocke-legacy/finddomain/README.md

     Default: [a-zA-Z0-9-]
   * -s --sleep SECONDS
     Some whois servers may temporarily ban you when doing many queries in short notice.
-    The argument can be written as a fractal.
+    The argument can be written as a fraction.
     Default: 1
   * -b --beginning COMBINATION
     The search is performed in alphabetical order.
 With this option you can